Simulation-based cosmological inference from optically-selected galaxy clusters with $\texttt{Capish}$: Probability coverage test

-As discussed in \secreff{sec:bayesian_robustness}, Bayesian robustness tests are crucial to assess the performance and reliability of NDE for cosmological parameter inference.
-For each of the 60{,}000 simulations drawn from the prior defined in \secreff{sec:bayesian_robustness}, we draw 5000 samples from the corresponding posterior estimates to obtain a $\gamma$-credible set, for $\gamma \in [0,1]$.
-The fraction of sets that contain the true parameter converges to the Expected Coverage Probability (ECP) $p_\gamma$, which calibration curves are shown in \figreff{fig:prob_coverage}.
-We observe a tendency toward overconfidence (empirical coverage $p_\gamma$ lower than nominal coverage $\gamma$), which can be mitigated by evaluating the ECP with the posterior estimate restricted to a tighter range.
+As discussed in Sect. \ref{sec:bayesian_robustness}, Bayesian robustness tests are crucial to assess the performance and reliability of NDE for cosmological parameter inference.
+For each of the 60{,}000 simulations drawn from the prior defined in Sect. \ref{sec:bayesian_robustness}, we draw 5000 samples from the corresponding posterior estimates to obtain a $\gamma$-credible set, for $\gamma \in [0,1]$.
+The fraction of sets that contain the true parameter converges to the expected coverage probability (ECP) $p_\gamma$, whose calibration curves are shown in Fig. \ref{fig:prob_coverage}.
+We observe a tendency toward overconfidence (empirical coverage $p_\gamma$ lower than nominal coverage $\gamma$).
+This is an effect of NDE training when the posterior estimation is performed close to the edge of the parameter prior.
+This problem is not seen when the posterior estimation is performed away from the prior edge.
+One solution is to train the NDE within large priors, and evaluate the ECP with the posterior estimates within smaller priors (as mentioned in \ref{sec:bayesian_robustness}), giving Fig. \ref{fig:coverage_plot_restricted} (left panel, shown for the joint \texttt{count\_Nm} setup).